 Amplifying Black Voices Series

-Hosts: Composer Fred Onovwerosuoke • Baritone Phillip Lima • Conductor Jonathan Q. Barryman of the Heritage Chorale of New Haven • Countertenor Reginald L. Mobley
+Hosts: Composer Fred Onovwerosuoke • Conductor Jonathan Q. Berryman of the Heritage Chorale of New Haven • Countertenor Reginald L. Mobley

 • • • • • • • • • •